-Elkridge is a decidedly white-collar town, with fully 89.95% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Elkridge is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Elkridge who work in office and administrative support (13.14%), computer science and math (12.38%), and management occupations (12.08%).
+Elkridge is a decidedly white-collar town, with fully 89.19% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Elkridge is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Elkridge who work in management occupations (14.17%), office and administrative support (11.26%), and computer science and math (10.45%).

 Also of interest is that Elkridge has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Elkridge in 2010 was $39,413, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $157,652 for a family of four.
-However, Elkridge contains both very wealthy and poor people as well.
+The per capita income in Elkridge in 2018 was $45,134, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $180,536 for a family of four.

 Elkridge is an extremely ethnically-diverse town.
 The people who call Elkridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elkridge residents report their race to be White, followed by Black or African-American.
-Elkridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.50% of the town’s residents.
-Important ancestries of people in Elkridge include Irish, English, Italian, and Polish.
+Important ancestries of people in Elkridge include German, Irish, English, Italian, and Polish.

 The most common language spoken in Elkridge is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Korean.